Skyriss/ansible-vault-task/README.md

 ``$ terraform destroy``

 As a result you'll get a ``invent.yml`` file generated after instance run and ready to be used by Ansible.
+Ansible playbook ``ngixn.yaml`` will be run also.

 ### Configuring the machine

 Run these:
 ```
-$ ansible-playbook nginx.yaml -i invent.yml
+$ ansible-playbook nginx.yaml -i invent.yml -u root
 ```
 This will install nginx using apt and upload valid config files.